imbue-ai/detent/README.md

 }
 ```

+### Rule resolution, default outcomes

+When a request gets checked, the rules in your config are simply
+evaluated from top to bottom.
+The first rule whose scope matches
+the request determines the outcome: if the request matches any
+of the permissions in the rule, it's approved.
+Otherwise, it's
+rejected.
+Further rules are not evaluated.
+By default, requests
+that don't match any rule get rejected.
+If you want to allow
+them by default, append the rule `{"any": "any"}` to the very
+end of your rule list.

 ### Built-in permissions

-Detent comes with many match definitions out of the box that are automatically available and recognized in rule bodies.
-Run `detent dump` to see your current config enriched with all the existing built-in definitions.
+Detent comes with many pattern definitions out of the box that are
+automatically available and recognized in rule bodies.
+Run
+`detent dump` to see your current config enriched with all the
+existing built-in patterns.
+If you only want to list the
+pattern names, run `detent dump | jq '.patterns | keys'`.

-If you don't want the built-in definitions to apply, set the
+If you don't want the built-in patterns to apply, set the
-`DETENT_DO_NOT_USE_BUILTIN_DEFINITIONS` environment variable to
+`DETENT_DO_NOT_USE_BUILTIN_PATTERNS` environment variable to
 a non-empty value.

-### Rule resolution, default outcomes

-When a request gets checked, the rules in your config are
-simply evaluated from top to bottom.
-The first matching rule
-determines the outcome: if the request falls under any of the permissions

 ### Canonical strings